jwatowatson/PLATCOV-SAP/README.md

 ## Overview

-This github repo provides the statistical analysis plan (see PLATCOV_SAP.pdf) and the code used for the statistical analysis.
+This github repo provides the statistical analysis plan (see PLATCOV_SAP_*.pdf) and the code used for the statistical analysis.

 Each interim analysis is done by running the full workflow given in *Full_Analysis.Rmd*.
 This does the following: